angelinahli/meet-me-2/README.md

 * update validation functions
 * figure out some other way of doing the multiple submit button stuff
 * create form allowing users to set up events with each other
+* add validators for new event page
+* Create better way of managing username and password validation (get rid of the ugly program_info module or make it better)
+* Load in and load out user dataset
+* Create a schedule page where people can view a representation of their schedule

 ## backlog